HiImJayHireMe/garnish/README.md

 Make creating Flask endpoints as easy as snapping together legos!

-With the core functionality clocking in at less than 50 lines code, it doesn't get much more simple or lightweight than this.
+With the core functionality clocking in at less than 50 lines of code, it doesn't get much more simple or lightweight than this.

 ### Version